readlearncode/getting-started-with-enterprise-javabeans/README.md

 * The site lacks a shopping cart, a rather important component for an online business.
 So, your task is to choose the best way to implement this feature.
 * A bean that performs the basic CRUD functionality required to manage books in the bookshop application.
 Once you have completed this functionality you will be well on your way to a fully functioning bookshop application.

+To launch the application:
+* From the command line type: mvn package cargo:run